Why visit Lalibela?

 Lalibela is one of the most iconic destinations in all of Ethiopia, and an absolute must-see for any visitors to the country.
 It is a place full of legends, mystery and charm.

 The town has a certain magic that you cannot find anywhere else in the country.

 The most famous attraction in Lalibela is the extraordinary collection of rock-hewn churches.
 Built by King Lalibela in the 12th century as a recreation of Jerusalem within Ethiopia, the churches are steeped in mystery and each has a unique style.
 Whilst most churches are built from the ground up, stretching towards the heavens, these monolithic churches were instead dramatically carved from the volcanic rock below.

-There are eleven churches in total, arranged in two distinct clusters with one singular church found roughly 300 metres away from the others.
+There are eleven churches in total, arranged in two distinct clusters with one singular church, the Church of Saint George, found roughly 300 metres away from the others.
 Each church represents a true architectural and engineering achievement.
 They are surrounded by a complex labyrinth of passageways and tunnels, still in use today, which together make up the awe-inspiring cultural heritage complex.

 The churches have remained in active use ever since they were hand-carved into the ground some 900 years ago.
 In fact, Sunday is the best time to visit to see them in their full splendour, when the scent of incense fills the air and worship songs ring out as hundreds of white-robed locals arrive for a dawn mass service.

 When visiting the churches, make sure to leave plenty of time to really soak up the atmosphere.
 Most visitors allow two days, which gives time to visit each church, return to those you find most compelling, and experience a service.